-You have the right to make a complaint to the MHWC, or to contact the service directly.
+You have the right to make a complaint to the Commission, or to contact the service directly.
 Every publicly funded Victorian mental health and wellbeing service must have its own process to help you speak up and raise your concerns.
 We can support you to do this.

 Differences between the public and private mental health and wellbeing systems